soma00333/profile/docs/work_experience/eukarya.md

     </tr>
     <tr>
       <td><strong>Result</strong></td>
-      <td>This feature made the engine more flexible.
+      <td>As a result, this feature made the engine more flexible.
 Users could now customize workflows with their favorite languages.</td>
     </tr>
     <tr>
       <td><strong>Challenge</strong></td>